vlitzke/jekyll-theme-prologue/reading-list.md

 - Brown, Dan: *Angels and Demons*
 - Brown, Dan: *The Da Vinci Code*
 - Carter, Angela: *The Passion of New Eve*
+- Chambers, Becky: *The Long Way to a Small, Angry Planet*
 - Cline, Ernest: *Ready Player One*
 - Corey, James S.A.: *Leviathan Wakes*
 - Crouch, Blake: *Recursion*